jethornton/flexgui/docs_flex/source/controls.rst

 Adding the Bool type Dynamic Property `led_indicator` to the above control buttons will add the default LED to that button.
 Each control button can have different options.
-If On/Off colors are not specified then Red will be Off and Green will be On.
+The default colors are Red when Off and Green when On.
+The default shape is round.

 .. csv-table:: LED Button Dynamic Properties
    :width: 100%